 As members of the Moravian College community, students have the privilege of entertaining visitors within the residence facilities of the institution.
 To respect the privacy of other residents, including roommates, visitors are expected to vacate hall floors between the hours of 2:00 a.m. and 10:00 a.m.
-Sundays through Thursdays.
-On Fridays and Saturdays, 24-hour visitation is permitted, provided the express consent of the roommate has been received in advance.
+Mondays through Fridays.
+Beginning at 10:00 a.m. on Friday and ending at 2:00 a.m. on Mondays, 24-hour visitation is permitted, provided the express consent of the roommate has been received in advance.
 Additionally, non-Moravian guests must complete a guest consent form, as outlined below.

 Individual pairs of roommates have the option of decreasing, but not extending, stated visitation hours.
 All residents of the floor are expected to follow the visitation policy and respect any additional regulations developed in the floor contract.
 Abuse of the policy will result in banning the visitor from the floor for a period of time and both visitor and host being subject to disciplinary sanctions.

 An integral part of the roommate contract is the issue of visitation.
 It is expected that residents will not encroach on their roommates' rights by violating the roommate contract or abusing the visitor privilege.